Tax Year Planning - actions to think about

 Take advantage of tax allowances

-The tax free personal income allowance is frozen at £12,570, while the 45% additional rate tax threshold is lowered to £125,140 from April 2023*.
+The tax free personal income allowance is frozen at £12,570, while the 45% additional rate tax threshold is lowered to £125,140*.

-Capital Gains Tax allowance is lowered to £6,000 and the Dividend Allowance is halved to £1,000, from April 2023.
+From April 2024 the Capital Gains Tax allowance is £3,000 and the Dividend Allowance is £500.

 What do you need to think about?

-- Have you considered using your pension Annual Allowance to reduce your taxable income?
+- Have you considered using your pension annual allowance to reduce your taxable income?

 - Is it financially beneficial to pass some of your income generating assets to a spouse/civil partner in a lower tax band?